 The Content Aware Fill in Photoshop works so quickly and does a fantastic job removing objects from a photograph and replacing them (very convincingly) with a fill that matches the rest of the photograph.
-Watch the video below or if you prefer reading tutorials follow on below the video.
+Here’s how to use it.

 How To Remove Any Object Using Content Aware Fill